tjkuson/ScalaWordle/README.md

 # Wordle in Scala

-This is simple game of Worlde written in Scala 3 for the sake of learning.
+This is simple game of Wordle written in Scala 3 for the sake of learning.

 ## Licence